American Express Discount Rate & Merchant Account

 Related Article Don't Lose Money on Credit Card Refunds.

 On page 21, section 4.7 of its Merchant Reference Guide, American Express states (bold and underline styling added by CardFellow):

 "A Credit may occur when a Merchant processes a refund for purchases or payments made on the Card.
 If the Merchant issues a Credit, we will not refund the Discount or any other fees or assessments previously applied on the corresponding Charge, unless the Merchant elects to increase its Discount Rate by 40 basis points (0.40%), in which case, if the Merchant issues a Credit, we will refund the Discount (but not any other fees or assessments) previously applied on the portion of the corresponding Charge that has been credited."

 Essentially, a business has to pay more up front to receive a refund on fees for returns.
 American Express is a winner either way.

 Opening an American Express Merchant Account

-It is not necessary to contact American Express directly to open a merchant account.
+It is not necessary to contact American Express directly to open a merchant account unless you process in excess of $1 million/year in Amex alone.
 If you choose to accept American Express, the processor that you choose to handle your Visa, MasterCard and Discover volume will be able to open an American Express account on your behalf.